Lemon Rosemary Chicken

 Why We Love This Recipe

-• Simple ingredients: All you need to make this lemon rosemary roasted chicken is lemon, chicken, rosemary, and a few other basic ingredients.
+• Simple ingredients: All you need to make this chicken recipe is lemon, chicken, rosemary, and a few other basic ingredients.

-• Easy to make: Baked all in one dish, this is an easy weeknight dinner you can make in just an hour.
+• Easy to make: This is an easy weeknight dinner you can prep in just 10 minutes and have on the table in an hour.

-• Lemon herb flavor: This chicken is infused with wonderful flavors that take this dish to a whole new level.
+• Lemon herb flavor: The juicy chicken is infused with amazing citrus herb flavors that take this dish to a whole new level.

 Ingredients